prasmussen/gdrive/README.md

 brew install gdrive
 ```
 ### Other
-Download `gdrive` from one of the links below.
-On unix systems
+Download `gdrive` from one of the [links in the latest release](https://github.com/prasmussen/gdrive/releases).
-run `chmod +x gdrive` after download to make the binary executable.
 The first time gdrive is launched (i.e. run `gdrive about` in your
 terminal not just `gdrive`), you will be prompted for a verification code.
 The code is obtained by following the printed url and authenticating with the